kingsleyesisi/vexmail/README.md

 ---

-**VexMail** - A modern, intelligent email client that brings Gmail-like experience with powerful caching and real-time features.
+**VexMail** - A modern, Gmail-style email client with intelligent caching and real-time updates.